 “An area of 2.2 square miles — mostly in the northern sector — was affected by the…attack of 2,592 tons, in which 2.059 persons were killed among total casualties of 8,873 and 56,576 structures of all types were destroyed or damaged.
 This was the only area attack including a sizeable amount of high-explosive bombs.”
 (Source USSBS Effects of Air Attack on Osaka-Kobe-Kyoto)

 It happened on the second B-29 mission to Osaka, June 1, 1945, which the first day mission of the seven B-29 raids flown against the city during the war.
 It was called “Black Friday” by members of the 506th Fighter Group for good reason.
 The P-51 Mustang fighter escort was mauled that day, not by the forces of the Empire, but by some unexpectedly severe weather enroute to Osaka.
-According to noted aviation historian Roger A. Freeman, it was the largest single-mission loss of Mustangs in Europe or the Pacific during World War II.
-It’s also been called the largest single weather loss of USAAF aircraft of the war, and includes some B-29s also.
+According to noted aviation historian Roger A. Freeman, it was the largest single-mission loss of Mustangs in Europe or the Pacific during World War II, with 27 Mustangs and 24 P-51 pilots lost.
+It’s also been called the largest single weather loss of USAAF aircraft of the war, and included some B-29s also.

 The 506th FG flew towards Osaka at 10,000 ft; the 15th Fighter Group was stacked 500 ft. higher the left and the 21st Fighter Group 500 ft. lower to the right.
 Each group had a lead B-29 for navigation assistance.
-An overly optimistic and inexperience P-51 pilot about a weather recon B-29 ahead reported the front could be overflown above at 10,000 feet.
+An overly optimistic and inexperienced P-51 pilot aboard a weather recon B-29 ahead reported the front could be overflown above at 10,000 feet.
 The three groups soon found that was not the case.
-As the fighters and navigational B-29s approached the weather front it could clearly be seen, a massive towering of cumulo nimbus up to 50,000 feet or more.
+As the fighters and navigational B-29s approached the weather front it could clearly be seen, a massive towering of cumulonimbus up to 50,000 feet or more.

 Most aircraft and pilots who survived the front returned to Iwo Jima shaken.
 Two returning pilots happened across a P-61 on Combat Air Patrol and the Black Widow night fighter led them back to Iwo Jima.
 Of the three pilots recovered from the water, one almost made it back to base and bailed out 10 miles off Iwo Jima.
 Another P-51 pilot was spotted in the water and rescued by a PBY Catalina.